nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 So basically the table mask removes all bits that are greater than the hashtable size.
 And this is what we are exploiting: `0 & 0111111 = 0`, but `1000000 & 0111111 = 0` too, so is `10000000 & 0111111 = 0` and `11000000 & 0111111 = 0`.
 As long as we keep those lower bits the same
-the result of the hash will always be the same.
+the result of the hash will also stay the same.

 So if we insert a total of 64 elements, the first one 0, the second one 64, the third one 128, the fourth one 192, etc., all of those elements will have the same hash (namely 0) and all will be put